cedadev/jasmin-workshop/tutorials/tut02/README.md

  1. The starting point is on a JASMIN `login` server (see [exercise 01](../ex01))
  1. SSH to the Rose & Cylc server (with the `-X` flag to forward X-windows)
- 1. In this example you are given the building blocks to construct a "suite file" for use with Rose & Cylc
+ 1. In this example you are given the building blocks to construct a "workflow file" for use with Cylc
- 1. Wrap the scripts in a Rose suite by copying the example suite to a new directory called `my-suite` and modifying it
+ 1. Wrap the scripts in a Cylc workflow by copying the example workflow to a new directory called `my-workflow` and modifying it
- 1. Run the Rose suite
+ 1. Run the Cylc workflow
- 1. If the suite partially runs and leaves log/working directories in place you can clean these up and run it again
+ 1. If the workflow partially runs and leaves log/working directories in place you can clean these up and run it again
- 1. If you need to stop the suite then you can instruct Cylc to stop it
+ 1. If you need to stop the workflow then you can instruct Cylc to stop it

 ### Review / alternative approaches / best practice

 Alternative approaches and good practice might include:
- * Manage the process yourself (without Rose and Cylc)?
+ * Manage the process yourself (without Cylc)?
  * Set the `$PATH` environment variable in your `~/.bash_profile`
  * Write your outputs somewhere else
  * *Have any files been accidentally left on the system?* (e.g. in: `/tmp/` etc)
- * Tidy up your run suite directory (i.e. logs and task directories)
+ * Tidy up your run workflow directory (i.e. logs and task directories)
- * View the workflow graph of the suite
+ * View the workflow graph of the workflow
- * Understand different modes of stopping a running suite
+ * Understand different modes of stopping a running workflow

 ### Walkthrough